Car Maintenance Singapore – How to Lower Your Costs of Car Servicing, Petrol & Others

 In order to lower car maintenance costs, there are a few things you can do.
 Here are just 5 ways:

 These days, you can’t just go to a petrol station and say, “Uncle, top up,” not without the confused attendant asking, “Top up with what?”
 Because they have 98, 98 unleaded, super 98, etc. For entertainment value, try asking what the exact difference is.

-Most people don’t realize that even standard petroleum’s thoroughly “cleaned”.
+Most people don’t realise that even standard petroleum’s thoroughly “cleaned”.
 It’s crammed with additives that prevent particles from damaging filters.
-And as for the octane number, it doesn’t directly indicate how “fast” or “smooth” your car will run.
+And as for the octane number, it doesn’t directly indicate how fast or smooth your car will run.

-When you next visit the authorized service centre, get the list of parts that need replacement.
+When you next visit the authorised service centre, get the list of parts that need replacement.

 Ask for “an invoice with a specific breakdown”.
 The invoice should state the exact name and model number of the parts needed.
 If you care to annoy the staff further, you can also find out which variants are permissible.

 If you have time, you can head to a car part supplier to get quotes on the listed parts.
 You’ll often find price reductions of between 30% to 50%, because service centres have a mark-up.
 With the parts, you can get an independent workshop to make the replacements for you.

 These days, car owners even turn to Taobao.
 Apparently, you can get window visors, air-con filters, sports pedals, bulbs, wipers and water hose from the China site.
 Read our Taobao guide if you need tips.
 Note that China is right-hand drive, which means things like car mats will not fit in Singapore’s left-hand drive cars.

 Also, if you want to lower car maintenance costs this way, you may be forgoing warranty claims for parts from authorised motor dealers, since they have the right to reject warranty claims for parts replaced by third party workshops.

 3. Compare car insurance rates